jeremytammik/tbc/a/1983_geo_opt_curve.md

   the [Douglas Peucker](https://duckduckgo.com/?q=douglas+peucker+algorithm)
   or [Visvaligham algorithm](https://duckduckgo.com/?q=visvalingam+algorithm);
   they are easy to implement and very useful.
-  At least that's what we use and they work fine for us.
+  At least that's what we use, and they work fine for us.

 On Wikipedia: